 Face masks can be bought at various retail stores, including chemists, but on the ABC's Coronacast podcast, physician Dr Norman Swan notes that it can be difficult to find triple-layer masks.

 "A lot of people are just selling single-layer cotton masks," he says.
-"They are better than nothing, but only just a little bit … You really do want to try and find those triple-layer masks or surgical masks that meet the Australian standard."
+"They are better than nothing, but only just a little bit … You really do want to try and find those triple-layer masks or surgical masks."

 And with reports of massive queues outside chemists in Melbourne following the mandatory mask announcement, you might prefer to skip the crowds and make your own instead.